 The Camping and Caravanning Club magazine regularly has a selection of caravans advertised for sale in its classified advert section, as do the specialist caravan magazines for sale in the shops.
 There are also a number of websites that carry classified adverts.
 Legally, any such advert must indicate if it's a genuine private sale or a trader offering their stock in this way.

-These private adverts can sometimes prove to be excellent bargains but it bears repeating: always make sure the person selling the vehicle really owns it and never part with a significant amount of money until you actually have possession of the caravan.
+Private adverts can sometimes prove to be excellent bargains but it bears repeating: always make sure the person selling the vehicle really owns it and never part with a significant amount of money until you actually have possession of the caravan.

 From a bloke in a pub car-park